ryantassotti/jonas-test-repo/README.md

 # jonas-test-repo
-Test repo for DevOps GeekWeek Sydney
+Test repo for DevOps Geekweek Sydney

+This is my edit